Looking for Cathay Pacific economy class review? This is my India to Hong Kong experience on a Press Trip invitation.

 My flight from India to Hong Kong was from Kolkata, with the premium full-service regional airline Cathay Dragon.
 It was an Airbus A320 with 156 Economy class seats and 8 business class seats.

-Being a terrible sleeper on flights, I was a bit disappointed when I figured that I’ll be travelling in an Airbus and not a long haul Boeing.
-I personally like seating in a Boeing as it’s comparatively better and comfortable.
-At that time, I had already decided that this Cathay pacific economy class review is not going to help the company.
+Being a terrible sleeper on flights, I was a bit disappointed when I figured that I’ll be travelling in an Airbus and not a long-haul Boeing.
+I personally like seating in a Boeing as it’s comparatively better and more comfortable.
+At that time, I had already decided that this Cathay Pacific economy class review is not going to help the company.
 But it turned out that Cathay Dragon’s Airbus wasn’t bad at all.
-I could easily sleep in the flight and stretch and fold my legs whenever wanted.
+I could easily sleep on the flight and stretch and fold my legs whenever wanted.
 The leg space in Cathay Dragon’s Airbus was certainly impressive.

 The seating was certainly comfortable.

 But how about other things?

 Well, below is a rundown on the features and a step-by-step Cathay Pacific economy class review.
 Here’s what I experienced…

 Some flight carriers are known for their cheap airfares.
 Such flights are often popular among backpackers and budget travellers.
 For your information, Cathay Pacific isn’t one of them.
 So the first thing to do in this Cathay pacific economy class review is that we are not talking about a budget airline here.

 It is not your regular low-frills airlines where you need to pay for a cup of water, or where the ground staff snaps on you.
 I have travelled with enough low-frills airlines and honestly speaking I don’t mind them.
 If my flight is for just a few hours, I don’t mind flying with anyone.
 But if it’s for 5 hours or more, I need something superior.